 Depending on your goals, you may find it helpful to use nested labels (codes) in your video analysis work.
-You can benefit in two ways: a quick visual scan of the timelines within V-Note reveals relationships of hierarchy; and you can analyze and compare codes within the hierarchy with our built-in descriptive statistics for nested codes.
+You can benefit in two ways: a quick visual scan of the timelines within V-Note reveals relationships of hierarchy; and you can analyze and compare codes within the hierarchy with our built-in descriptive statistics for nested codes to determine relative times, for example.